hancle/restaurant/README.md

 # restaurant
-Laioffer Project Class (Chihuo).
-A restaurant recommendation app.
+DinnerSeeker, a restaurant recommendation application.
+By Hancle